annebrown/content-data/content/frameworks/mkdocs/issues/awesome-netlify.md

 ---
-title: awesome-pages not deployed on Netlify
+title: awesome-pages
-description: mkdocs-awesome-pages-plugin works locally, but not on Netlify deployment.
+description: awesome-pages not deployed on Netlify
-tags:
-    - Issues
-    - MkDocs
-    - awesome-pages
-    - mkdocs-awesome-pages-plugin
-    - navigation.tabs
-    - SOLVED
 ---

+## Problem

+mkdocs-awesome-pages-plugin works locally, but not on Netlify deployment.

 ## Status